liltrendi/reastify/README.md

 Recursive module that converts html abstract syntax trees (AST's) into a renderable React element.

-This data follows the premise that it has one source of truth that branches into embedded children whose nodes are not known at compile time.
+This data follows the premise that it has one source of truth that branches into embedded (similar) children whose nodes are not known at compile time.

-The AST passed is queried from contentful, with a similar format to the one below:
+The AST that needs to be passed has a format similar to the one below:

 ```js
 let htmlAst = {